feathersjs/feathers/docs/api/schema/validators.md

 ## Validation functions

 A validation function takes data and validates them against a schema using a validator.
 They can be used with any validation library.
-Currently the `getDataValidator` and `getValidator` functions are available for:
+Currently the `getValidator` functions are available for:

 - [TypeBox schema](./typebox.md#validators) to validate a TypeBox definition using an Ajv validator instance
 - [JSON schema](./schema.md#validators) to validate a JSON schema object using an Ajv validator instance